Learn the theory and practice for a career in chemistry.

 Tracks and Minors

-A minor is available in Chemistry.
+A minor in Chemistry is available.
 A student wishing to take any Chemistry course for the Chemistry minor must meet the prerequisite(s) for the particular course.
 Student must take six courses that count in the Chemistry major, excluding seminar and one or two credit courses.
-Please see the Chair of the Department of Chemistry for more information.
-For specific information regarding minor requirements, please consult the minors section of the catalog.
+Students majoring in Biochemistry may not earn a minor in Chemistry.
+Please see the chair of the Department of Chemistry for more information.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.

-The BS/MS option is available for students majoring in Chemistry who wish to combine their bachelor's coursework with work for a master's degree in Forensic Science in the Chemistry or Crime Scene Investigation track.
+The BS/MS option is available for students majoring in Chemistry who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in Forensic Science in the Chemistry or Crime Scene Investigation track.
 Students choosing this option may earn their master's degrees in as little as one year after their bachelor's degree.
-Students must formally apply for entrance into this B.S. to M.S. option in their junior year.
-Once admitted into this program, students develop an educational plan in consultation with their advisor.
+Interested students must formally apply for entrance into this BS/MS option in their junior year.
+Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.

 University of Maryland School of Pharmacy